alt-art/commit/README.md

 [Debian/Ubuntu derivatives](https://github.com/alt-art/commit/releases/download/0.2.0/commit_0.2.0_amd64.deb)

-## How to make a debian package with cargo-deb
+## How to make a debian package with cargo-deb for development

 Install cargo-deb: